In this guide, we’ll be discussing everything you need to know about brand photography.

-Adjust the price based on your ability and your clients’ request, provide retouching services for post-production as an incentive to keep them coming back.
+Adjust the price based on your ability and your client’s request, and provide retouching services for post-production as an incentive to keep them coming back.
 Or you could just add it as a separate option.

 4. Prepare Sample Shots or References

 Sometimes, clients find it hard to explain what they want.

 Make your clients’ life more comfortable by preparing sample shots and references.